 It is easy to expect meat-heavy grill rooms and Alpine-style chalet dining places one after another in any mountain resort, but after a few nights in the same place, it can easily get uninspiring.
 Restaurants in Whistler know how to do it right – and it is truly wonderful to see so much variety being served in the finest dining establishments in the buzzing mountain village.
-First, it’s worth noting that the Pacific Northwest is the place for some of the best seafood on the continent, and restaurants in Whistler proudly display that on their varied menus.
+First, it’s worth noting that North America is the place for some of the best seafood on the continent, and restaurants in Whistler proudly display that on their varied menus.
 On the other hand, there’s plenty to choose from on land and the thriving Canadian wilderness in British Columbia is great for sourcing local produce and the chefs know it.
 From Spanish-inspired dishes to French and Italian culinary excellence, restaurants in Whistler put forth an experience that’s rounded up with a true North American flair.

 In its name, Bar Oso pays tribute to both its location as well as the country whose cuisine has inspired the concept.
 “Oso” means “bear” in Spanish and it is a true homage to the surrounding British Columbian wildlife, while the whole concept behind Bar Oso is deeply rooted in Spanish culinary heritage.
 Offering remarkable small plates, tapas, and house-cured charcuterie, it is the perfect place to meet with friends after a day on the slopes to swap exciting stories.